webstrongteam/save-food/README.md

 ## ToDo

 - new wasted food list
-    - Add selected value to DB
   - Fix button when it hides
-    - Modal alert when user try delete product
   - Add "Tap to change" text on the default product icon
 - payment fixes
 - Update README
 - Add license